swadeepsingh/Udacity-Data-Analyst-Nanodegree-NoShowAppointments/README.md

 65.4% of patients who didn't show up on appointment date were females.

 ![alt text](https://github.com/swadeepsingh/Udacity-Data-Analyst-Nanodegree-NoShowAppointments/blob/master/3.png?raw=true)

 ## Results:

-1.Patients who has booked appointments more than 2 days ago are the one who didn't show-up on appointment day.
+    1. Patients who has booked appointments more than 2 days ago are the one who didn't show-up on appointment day.

-2.Highest number of no-show appointments were in JARDIM CAMBURI (1465) neighborhood.
+    2. Highest number of no-show appointments were in JARDIM CAMBURI (1465) neighborhood.

-3.65.4% of patients who didn't show up on appointment date were females.
+    3. 65.4% of patients who didn't show up on appointment date were females.

-4.Patients who received an SMS had a no-show appointments percentage of ~ 27%
+    4. Patients who received an SMS had a no-show appointments percentage of ~ 27%

-5.Most no-show appointment patients has "No-diabetes, No-hypertension, and No-alcoholism" & also the handicap level with disability level 0.
+    5. Most no-show appointment patients has "No-diabetes, No-hypertension, and No-alcoholism" & also the handicap level with disability level 0.

 ## Limitations:

-1.Information regarding the appointment if given like the medical condition for which patient wants to counsult the doctor.
+    1. Information regarding the appointment if given like the medical condition for which patient wants to counsult the doctor.

-2.It would be interesting to know why some patients received an SMS.
+    2. It would be interesting to know why some patients received an SMS.
 If these patients had habit of not showing up in previous appointments it would explain the no-show percentage.